 Tynia, In Her Own Words.

 Tynia graduated from The SEED School of Washington, D.C. in 2013.
-She is currently a senior at the University of Wisconsin – Stevens Point (UWSP), where she is double-majoring in arts management and communications.
+She graduated from the University of Wisconsin – Stevens Point (UWSP) in 2017, where she double-majored in arts management and communications.
 As a student at SEED, she played varsity basketball and volleyball, served as vice president of student government and class government, volunteered as a peer mentor and tutor, and studied abroad in Japan.

 How has the College Transition & Success (CTS) team helped you throughout your college experience?